d13r/laravel-breadcrumbs/README.md

 and on the category page it will be the same as calling `Breadcrumbs::render('category', $category)`.

+The key here is the `'as'` parameter must match the breadcrumb name.
+The parameters passed to the breadcrumbs callback will be the same as the ones Laravel passes to the controller (see the [Route parameters](http://laravel.com/docs/routing#route-parameters) section of the Laravel documentation).

 #### With Blade layouts and @section

 In the main page: